re-memo/re-memo/README.md

 **Start your journey of self-discovery today.** Your thoughts deserve to be remembered, understood, and connected.

-_Made with ❤️ by developers who believe in privacy-first AI_
+*Made with care by developers who believe in privacy-first AI*